avarakin/AstroPiMaker4/README.md

 ```

-Once you identify IP or RPI,  login into it using ssh, with user/password : ubuntu/ubuntu, e.g.:
+Once you identify IP of your RPI,  login into it using ssh, with user/password : ubuntu/ubuntu, e.g.:

 ```
 ssh ubuntu@192.168.200.100